Note-Pen-Girl/HR_Data_Analysis_Excel/README.md

 Using Excel for data analysis and visualization, the objective is to identify key factors contributing to employee turnover, uncover high-risk groups, and highlight trends that influence retention.
 The analysis seeks to provide actionable insights that can help HR teams make data-driven decisions to improve employee satisfaction, optimize workforce planning, and reduce attrition rates.

 ---
+## 👨🏻‍💻 Business Question

+The company is experiencing high employee attrition and wants to understand:

+    - Which departments and roles are losing people the fastest?
+    - Which age and tenure segments are at the highest risk?
+    - What actions HR can take to reduce attrition?

+---

 ## 🎯 Objective